Skip to content

 In principle, all ASCII data can be converted and imported.
 If you have special requirements and specifications, then individual solutions can be developed and licensed.

 Since Nov 2014 there is an interface tool for Altium Designer, with which you can maintain, redirect and filter the necessary data on the basis of the nets.
-Since Oct 2022 a similar interface is available for EAGLE.
+Since Oct 2022 a similar interface is available for Fusion/EAGLE.
+Since 2023 for CADENCE Allegro and since 2024 for ZUKEN eCADSTAR.

 How accurate is TRM?